jschementi/mix10/script.rst

 1. Crisis

-   Web developers move to other platforms for simpler programming models
+   Lack of language choice limits productivity

 2. Solution

-   Embrace the dynamic languages to make .NET web-development better for everyone
+   Embrace the dynamic languages

 3. Climax

-   Simplify .NET web-development with dynamic languages
+   Make getting things done simpler and more focused

 4. Resolution

-   Dynamic languages - in the browser and on the server
+   Dynamic languages - in the browser and on the server How will you get things done?

 ------------